 - If divorce litigation appears inevitable, the divorcing person needs to begin thinking about how to afford a divorce attorney, whether they feel they can afford it or not.
 Some options for this are second jobs, mortgaging property, taking out loans, and getting financial help from relatives.

-If mediation interests you, consider requesting a consultation with Just Mediation, LLC, by calling 803-414-0185.
+If mediation interests you, consider requesting a consultation with Just Mediation, LLC, fill out the form below or call 803-414-0185.
 Mediation services through Just Mediation are available not just locally, but also by way of computer assisted distance technology.
-However, if you cannot afford the fees for this private provider of mediation services, another alternative in Columbia, SC, is to contact the nonprofit Community Mediation Center.
-The Community Mediation Center uses mediators certified by the S.C.
-Supreme Court and has a sliding fee scale.